TextSynth Server

 2.1.1 First steps

-ts_test can be used without these libraries. ts_sd needs libjpeg. ts_server needs libjpeg and libmicrohttpd.
+ts_test can be used without these libraries. ts_server needs libmicrohttpd.
+Audio transcription requires the FFmpeg executable in order to convert the input audio file.

 2. Extract the archive and go into its directory: